joelesdar/joelesdar/README.md

 <br/>
 <h2>👀 About me</h2>
 <ul>
-  <li>✏️ I'm currently leading the most successful student project in Blockchain in Colombia at <a href="https://www.linkedin.com/company/turingbox/">TuringBox</a>.</li>
+  <li>✏💙🧡 I'm currently representing, expanding and teaching the Arbitrum technologies and ecosistem at the <a href="https://arbitrum.foundation/">Arbitrum Foundation</a>.</li>
   <li>💚 I've been ambassador at Platzi in the Ethereum Developer Program.</li>
   <li>🎤 You cand find me always organizing tech events for the community and speaking about the future in this industry.</li>
   <li>🫂 Ask me about education, Blockchain & Web3, or whatever you want, I'm here to help and grow together.</li>